clij/clij2-docs/faq.md

 ## Are pixel positions 0- or 1-indiced?
 Pixel coordinates in X, Y and Z are zero-based indiced.

-<a name="multi)_channels"></a>
+<a name="multi_channels"></a>
 ## Are multi-channel images and timelapse data supported by CLIJ?
-In general no. CLIJ supports two and three dimensional images.
+Not directly.
+CLIJ supports two and three dimensional images.
 If the third dimension represents channels or frames, these images can be processed using CLIJs 3D filters.
-When processing 4D or 5D images, it is recommended to split them into 3D blocks.
+In order to process 4D or 5D images, it is recommended to split them into 3D blocks.
+There are functions like pushCurrentZStack and pushCurrentSlice to simplify this.

 <a name="inplace_operations"></a>
 ## Are in-place operations supported?